 First a brief explanation as to how a clutch works.
 The clutch has two plates; the first is linked to the engine and is rotating all the time the engine is running.
 The second plate is linked to the vehicle’s wheels and will only rotate when the two plates are held against each other (clutch pedal up).
 When the driver depresses the clutch pedal the plates will be forced apart.
-With the clutch pedal depressed (down) there is a gap between the plates, therefore no power is being transferred between the engine and the vehicles wheels.
+With the clutch pedal depressed (down), there is a gap between the plates, therefore no power is being transferred between the engine and the vehicle’s wheels.

-In short if the clutch pedal is up the engine is connected (subject to being in gear) to the wheels, if the clutch pedal is down the engine is disconnected from the vehicles wheels.
+In short, if the clutch pedal is up the engine is connected (subject to being in gear) to the wheels, if the clutch pedal is down the engine is disconnected from the vehicle’s wheels.

-Next we need to look at the Biting Point (Bite Point) which is the point when the two clutch plates begin to make contact/come together.
-By controlling the amount of contact, by either slightly raising or depressing the clutch pedal, the driver will be able to control the amount of power being transferred through to the vehicles wheels.
+Next, we need to look at the Biting Point (Bite Point) which is the point when the two clutch plates begin to make contact/come together.
+By controlling the amount of contact, by either slightly raising or depressing the clutch pedal, the driver will be able to control the amount of power being transferred through to the vehicle’s wheels.

 Whilst the driver can depress the clutch pedal as quickly as they want/need, if the clutch is raised too quickly it will cause the clutch plates to come together too suddenly, which is likely to cause the engine to stall, or the vehicle to jump/move forward faster than intended and out of control.

-During your driving lessons you will deal with a number of different types of junctions.
-Normally you will start with turning into and emerging out side roads (T-junctions) Then roundabouts and crossroads, together with a variety of other traffic light controlled junctions.
-Whilst each of these junctions will have their own rules as to how they work, there are also certain areas that will remain very much the same regardless of the junction being practised.
+During your driving lessons, you will deal with a number of different types of junctions.
+Normally you will start with turning into and emerging out of side roads (T-junctions) Then roundabouts and crossroads, together with a variety of other traffic light controlled junctions.
+Whilst each of these junctions will have its own rules as to how they work, there are also certain areas that will remain very much the same regardless of the junction being practised.
 The way we approach a junction is a good example of this.
 This will normally be Mirrors, Positioning, Signals, Speed and Gears.
-This is often refered to as the MSM routine (Mirrors, Signal, Manoeuvre), and is basically the same regardless of the type of junction being approached.
+This is often referred to as the MSM routine (Mirrors, Signal, Manoeuvre), and is basically the same regardless of the type of junction being approached.